 Here is a visual guide on why you should update your WordPress site.

 Updating any functionality plugins used is just as important, old plugins can break your site – not being compatible with the latest WordPress, and, out of date plugins can cause security issues leaving your site vulnerable to attack.

 Occasionally plugin updates can break your site, and require more expertise to rectify the problem & ensure their compatibility.

 When a new update is released a bug fix report is included, hackers can use this information to exploit the vulnerabilities of older versions & can target outdated websites.
 The easiest way to avoid possible attacks is to keep your website up-to-date.

 What do I do now?

-Firstly don’t panic, I offer a range of plans to help with WordPress security maintenance & updates, that include regular updates & offline back-ups , so if you’re website is attacked it can be restored to the last back with the minimum of downtime.
-Take a look a the plans here, and drop me an email if you have an questions.
+Firstly don’t panic, I offer a range of plans to help with WordPress security maintenance & updates, that include regular updates & offline back-ups, so if your website is attacked it can be restored to the last back with the minimum of downtime.
+Take a look a the plans here, and drop me an email if you have a question.